jpboudreault/tictactoe/README.md

 ![](https://github.com/jpboudreault/tictactoe/workflows/syntax-and-unit-tests/badge.svg)

 # Tic Tac Toe X
-Python project for my kid's tic tac toe game
+Python project for my kid's tic tac toe game.
+Feel free to reuse for your own fun or for educational purposes!

 ## setup
 Adjust the following based on your environment